Complex PTSD may be diagnosed in adults or children who have repeatedly experienced traumatic events. These could be violence, neglect or abuse.

 - there is still contact with the person responsible for the trauma

 It may take years for the symptoms of complex PTSD to be recognised.
-Because of this, a child's development can be altered as they get older.
+Because of this, a child's development can be affected as they get older.

 Adults with complex PTSD may lose their trust in people and feel separated from others.